baileylockheart/lockheartlove/README.md

 .・。.・゜✭・.・✫・゜・。.

 ## Updates and Changes:
-2-10-2025: I downloaded all the pictures from my quiz results, so none of those are hotlinked anymore!
+2-10-2025: I downloaded all the pictures from my Quiz Results, so none of those are hotlinked anymore!

 2-6-2025: GIANT CHANGE, I MOVED PRETTY MUCH EVERYTHING OVER TO 11TY!!!
 There shouldn't be any huge changes on your (the viewer's) end, but it's a big shift on my end that should make things a lot easier in the future!!